 - There is a direct and immediate connection between the expression and the likelihood or occurrence of such violence.

 The Johannesburg Principles further provide that punishment (for disclosure of information) based on national security grounds is prohibited if the disclosure does not actually cause harm and is not likely to harm a legitimate national security interest.

-Issues of national security have caused complications for the advancement of free expression for decades, as illustrated by the case note below.
+Issues of national security have caused complications for the advancement of free expression for decades, including in the offline domain, as illustrated by the case note below.

 Case note: Başkaya and Okçuoğlu v Turkey